-A little intro and some of the basics....
+A little intro & some of the basics.... but first, some pics of Narnia baby goats

 Narnia Goat Farm is located in Sequim, WA on the beautiful Olympic Peninsula.
 The delightful Nigerian Dwarf goats living at Narnia are purebred, registered with ADGA, and participate in performance programs.